Text Link

 • Experiencing financial issues

-Additionally, one study found that poor body image and psychosocial functioning increased the risk of relapse for people in recovery from anorexia nervosa and bulimia nervosa.
-(1) Psychosocial functioning refers to a person’s ability to engage in healthy social relationships and perform the activities of daily living.
+One study found that poor body image and psychosocial functioning also increased the risk of relapse for people in recovery from anorexia nervosa and bulimia nervosa.1 Psychosocial functioning refers to a person’s ability to engage in healthy social relationships and perform the activities of daily living.
 So, if you notice your loved one seems to be struggling with their day-to-day tasks or relationships, this could be a sign they need additional care or support.

 How to support someone in eating disorder recovery